Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

   - https://learn.sparkfun.com/tutorials/microsd-sniffer-hookup-guide/introduction
   - https://github.com/sparkfun/MicroSD_Sniffer.git
 - have another ESP32 or 3.3V microcontroller that is on the I2C bus and use it to control the SPI bus to the RFID reader/writer.

+Using the MicroSD sniffer on the CYD works.

 ### Multiple SPI Devices on Same SPI Bus
 [Top](#rfid-rc522-test "Top")<br>